Alex-Vol-Amz/gradle-offline-dependencies-plugin/README.md

 ```

 The ```offlineRepositoryRoot``` property is set by the plugin and defaults to ```${project.projectDir}/offline-repository```.
 This property is a standard groovy property and may be changed to whatever path suits your needs.
-Typically this location will be somewhere alongside your project and commited to version control.
+Typically, this location will be somewhere alongside your project and committed to version control.

-Next, configure the repositories you want do fetch dependencies from:
+Next, configure the repositories you want to fetch dependencies from:
 ```gradle
 offlineDependencies {
   repositories {